axisgroup/qlik-hooks/docs/basics/invalidations.md

 listObjectLayout.call()
 ```

-But there is an easier method.
-Qlik Hook action methods (this is, methods that dont' create and return and object handle) have an input option that allows you to re-call the api when an invalidation event occurs
+But there is an easier way.
+Qlik Hook Action methods (that is, methods that don't create object handles) have an input option that allows you to automatically re-call the api when an invalidation event occurs.

 ```jsx
 const listObjectLayout = useGetLayout(listObject, { params: [], invalidations: true })